These Pothos Plant Benefits are science-backed and confirmed in various studies! And yes! It’s a low-care houseplant that can grow without sunlight!

 1. Low Maintenance Plant

-Note: According to this study, golden pothos plant can survive drought.
+Note: According to this study, the golden pothos plant can survive drought.

 2. Easy to Propagate

 Propagating pothos is one of the easiest things as compared to other houseplants.
-All you need to do is take 6 to 12 inches of cutting and snip off the lower leaves.
-Place this cutting in clean water and change the water once in a week.
-Plant the pothos in a pot as soon as the roots start to emerge.
+All you need to do is take a cutting and snip off the lower leaves.
+Place it in clean water and change the water once a week.
+That’s it!

-Pothos can grow without direct sunlight; it’s a forgiving houseplant that grows even in low lighting and drought like condition in cool temperature.
+Pothos can grow without direct sunlight.
+It’s a forgiving houseplant that thrives even in low lighting and drought-like condition in cool temperatures.
 These plants will show less variegation and slow growth but won’t die.
-Also, improver air circulation and air-conditioned offices don’t have much effect on this plant.
-Although the leaves are soft, the plant is tough!
-Learn more about such plants here.

 Note: Check out this Japanese study here, which confirms the air purifying capability of the pothos plant.